 Cody would own HWA until 2007.
 After leaving HWA Cody didn't stay gone long, opening EGO Pro Wrestling out of Dayton Ohio.
 While at EGO Cody ran the Brian Pillman Memorial 10 year anniversary show.
 EGO eventually morph in to Rockstar Pro in 2009, where he would stay until June of 2014.
 Hawk was the head trainer and writer/booker for HWA, EGO, and Rockstar.

 Cody has received many accolades in his 21 years.
 He has won many championships as a singles and a tag team wrestler and traveled the world over.
 Cody has been very fortunate to wrestle for all the big companies, WWF/E, WCW, RoH, OVW, HWA, JCW amd more.

 He has wrestled in 42 states and taken bookings in Mexico, Puerto Rico, Canada and Africa.

 Hawk has produced many other stars who were destined for fame in the wrestling world.
-Currently besides Ambrose, Cody has students in WWE’s NXT in Florida including Soloman Crowe (formerly Sami Callihan) and Slate Randall formerly Dick Rick.
+Currently besides Ambrose, Cody has former students working for Lucha Underground - Jeremiah Crane (formerly Sami Callihan) and Impact Wrestling's Eli Drake (formerly Dick Rick).
 Hawk has also trained several females to success.
 With his most notable being Hailey Hatred who became a female Japanese sensation winning gold in every promotion she went to.
 In addition Hawk has students competing in Ring of Honor, JCW and CZW.
 Hawks style of training is very old school and no non-sense.
 He teaches the basics from the ground up.
 You will get a complete education on wrestling history, back stage etiquette, ring psychology, character development and all the necessary tools to make money in our great business.